 Son Oscar Wetzel (1868-1942) was born on June 28, 1868 in Longswamp Township, Berks County.
 He was joined in holy marriage with Annie Reppert ( ? -1932?).
 The couple were the parents of a baker's dozen of children -- William Wetzel, Herbert Wetzel, George Wetzel, Alvin Wetzel, Clinton Wetzel, Milton Wetzel, Lloyd Wetzel, Raymond Wetzel, Mrs. Clarence Scherer, Mrs. Morris Long, Mabel Wetzel, Mrs Claude Rauch and a daughter who died young.
 Said the Allentown Morning Call, "For many years he was a farmer and then became a carpenter and woodworker in the Topton Furniture Co.
 Later he conducted the Keystone hotel in Alburtis but retired about ."
 They lived in Lehigh Church in 1914 and then in about 1918 moved to Alburtis, Lehigh County.
 They were members of the Zion Lehigh Church's Reformed congregation.
 Sadly, Annie died in about 1932.
 Oscar lived for another decade in his home on West Second Street.
 At the age of 73, suffering from chronic kidney problems, he passed away at home on March 8, 1942.
 Burial was in the Zion Lehigh Church Cemetery, with Rev. William O. Wolford officiating at funeral services held in the home of son Herbert in Alburtis.
 An obituary in the Morning Call gave the count of his grandchildren at 37 and great-grandchildren as 10.

 Daughter Mary M. Wetzel (1871-1946) was born on Jan.
 17, 1871 in Berks County.
-She married George G. Stengel (Nov.
+She was twice married.
+Her first husband was Joseph Covely ( ? - ? ).
+They made a home in Seisholtzville and were the parents of Claude Covely.
+Later, she wedded her second spouse, George G. Stengel (Nov.
 13, 1876-1949), a native of Washington Township and the son of German immigrants Benedict and Emma (Garman) Stengel.
-They were the parents of Elizabeth Fronheiser, Claude Stengel, Louise Reichard, Sidna Conrad and LeRoy Stengel.
-Mary also had a son George Covely.
+They were the parents of Elizabeth Fronheiser, Louise Reichard, Sidna Conrad and LeRoy Stengel.
 Their home for decades was in Bally, Berks County, PA.
 George spent his working career over 42 years as a cabinet-maker for Boyertown Burial Casket Company, retiring in 1945.
 He also occasionally was an auctioneer for local estate sales.
 Mary was a member of the Longswamp Evangelical and Reformed Church and George of the Church of the Most Blessed Sacrament in Bally.
 He belonged to the Knights of St. George and St. Joseph's Beneficial Society and the Harleysville Beneficial Association as well as the Boyertown Nest of the Fraternal Order of Orioles.
 Burdened with hypertension and hardening of the arteries, Mary passed away at the age of 75 on Dec.
 2, 1946.
 Interment was in Longswamp Church Cemetery.
 George survived for another three years, living in the home of married daughter Elizabeth on Main Street in Bally.
 He died on Dec.
 6, 1949, at the age of 73.
 An obituary in the Allentown Morning Call noted that he was survived by 11 grandchildren and six great-grandchildren.

 Daughter Lillie S. Wetzel (1875-1946) was born on Sept.
 20, 1875.
 She wedded Harvey F. Dierolf (Jan.
 4, 1878-1934), son of Jeremiah and Mary Ann (Frey) Dierolf and a native of Washington Township, Berks County.
 Their children were Russell Dierolf, Ralph Dierolf and Verna Dierolf.
 They dwelled in Bechtelsville in 1914-1916 and Boyertown, PA in 1925-1939.
 Harvey earned a living as a realtor.
 At the age of 56, he was stricken with a cerebral hemorrhage and died on April 6, 1934.
 Interment was in Fairview Cemetery in Boyertown.
 Lillie outlived her spouse by a dozen years and lived at 110 North Reading Avenue in Boyertown.
 Death came at the age of 66 on July 11, 1946 from the effects of heart disease and hardening of the arteries.
 Her remains were placed into repose in Fairview Cemetery.

 Daughter Sallie Anna Wetzel (1880-1914) was born on Jan.
-3, 1880.
+3, 1880 in Berks County.
+As an infant, she received the rite of Christian baptism by the hand of the family's pastor, Rev. Eli Keller of Huff's Lutheran and Reformed Church in Hereford Township.
+Rev. Keller kept a handwritten notation of the ceremony in his pastoral records, the original of which is preserved in the Schwenkfelder Library and Heritage Center in Pennsburg, PA, and a typescript copy in the Minerd.com Archives.
 She was united in wedlock with James Beitler ( ? - ? ).
 The couple's address in 1914 was Fogelsville.
 At the age of 34, apparently while pregnant, Sallie began to suffer from multiple abscesses in her pelvic region due to a rupture of her fallopian tubes.
 She was admitted to Allentown Hospital, but she could not rally.
 She succumbed there after a 16-days' stay on June 16, 1914.
 Following funeral services at the family home, her tired remains were lowered into eternal rest in Huff's Church Cemetery.
 Clinton L.A.
 Schmoyer of Breinigsville was the informant for the official Pennsylvania certificate of death.
 A funeral notice appeared in the Allentown Morning Call, and a notice in the gossip columns of the Allentown Democrat said that the village of Fogelsville was grieved over her sudden passing.

-Son H. Ellsworth Wetzel (1883-1939) was born on Nov.
-10, 1883 in Longswamp Township.
-The Allentown Morning Call once used these words to describe him -- "respected" -- "well known" -- and "popular."
+Son Henry "Ellsworth" Wetzel (1883-1939) was born on Nov.
+10, 1883 in Longswamp Township, Berks County.
+As with his elder siblings, he was baptized in infancy by the family's pastor, Rev. Eli Keller of Huff's Lutheran and Reformed Church in Hereford Township.
+The Allentown Morning Call once used these words to describe Ellsworth -- "respected" -- "well known" -- and "popular."
 Ellsworth married Lizzie Snyder ( ? - ? ).
 They produced four children -- George Wetzel, Charles Wetzel, Mrs. Roy Wiedner and Sallie Wetzel.
-Early in his working career, he labored near Seisholtzville as a stone crusher. then for 17 years, he was employed at the Singmaster coal and lumberyard in Allentown.
+Early in his working career, he labored near Seisholtzville as a stone crusher.
+Then for 17 years, he was employed at the Singmaster coal and lumberyard in Allentown.
 They were members of Solomon's Reformed Church at Macungie, and Ellsworth belonged to the Friendly Lodge of the International Order of Odd Fellows, the Macungie Encampment, the Washington Camp of the Patriotic Order of the Sons of America and the Tox-E-Lox Tribe of the International Order of Red Men.
 Their residence was on East Main Street in Macungie in 1939.
 Ellsworth was ill for the last few years of his life.
 He died at home on April 30, 1939.
 Burial was in Fairview Cemetery, with an obituary printed in the Morning Call.

 ~ Son David C. Wetzel ~